Calendar (Windows)

-Calendar was a personal calendar application made by Microsoft for Microsoft Windows.
-It offered synchronization of calendars using Microsoft Exchange Server, Outlook.com, Apple's iCloud calendar service, and Google Calendar.
+Windows Calendar is a personal calendar application made by Microsoft for Microsoft Windows.
+It offers synchronization of calendars using Microsoft Exchange Server, Outlook.com, Apple's iCloud calendar service, and Google Calendar.

 History

 Microsoft first included a Calendar application (shortened to app) in Windows 1.0, which was included through Windows 3.1, and was replaced by Schedule+ in Windows for Workgroups and Windows NT 3.1.
 Schedule+ was later moved from Windows to the Microsoft Office suite, and Windows did not include another Calendar application until Windows Calendar in Windows Vista.
 Calendar had been created by Beta 2 of Windows Vista.

 Windows Vista

 This version supports sharing, subscribing, and publishing of calendars on WebDAV-enabled web servers and network shares.
 It has always supported .ics files, and the subscription feature enables syncing with Google Calendar.
 Its interface matches Windows Vista Mail's, but the two apps are not connected in this operating system.
 The default calendar can be renamed.

 On the calendar taskbar applet, there is a date grid on the left side and a skeuomorphistic analogue clock and a digital clock underneath on the right side.
 Additional clocks displaying different time zones can be added to the view.
 On the date grid (left side), dates far in the past or future can be looked up by zooming out by clicking on the date range indicator above the calendar grid, until each tile is a decade (e.g. 2010-2019, 2020-2029).

 This version has later been inherited on Windows 7.